chaseruskin/legoHDL/docs/src/reference/cfg_files.md

 ## Values

 Values are WYSIWYG.
-There are three types of value intpretations: basic literals, string literals, and lists.
+There are three types of value intpretations: _basic literals_, _string literals_, and _lists_.

 ### Basic literals